-The Information given in this section includes all that will normally be required by the average rider.
-For further details, particularly those connected with racing and the use of special Fuels, we refer the enquirer to the manufacturers of the carburetter, Amal Ltd., Holford Road, Witton, Birmingham, 6.
+The information given in this section includes all that will normally be required by the average rider.
+For further details, particularly those connected with racing and the use of special fuels, we refer the enquirer to the manufacturers of the carburetter, Amal Ltd., Holford Road, Witton, Birmingham, 6.

-Our Spare Parts Department does not stock every part of the carburetter but confines its stock to those parts that, from time to time, may need replacement as the result of wear.
-Those parts include floats and float needles, jet taperneedles, needle Jets and washers.
+Our Spare Parts Department does not stock every part of the carburetter but confines its stock to those parts that, from time to time, may be required.
+Those parts include floats and float needles, jet taper needles, needle jets, pilot jets, main jets and all washers.